kyamagu/mexopencv/README.markdown

 do not work with Matlab R2009b or earlier.

-Nevertheless, if you want to try using Visual Studio 2008, obtain `stdint.h` and use `cv.make` to compile the package.
-Visual Studio 2008 or earlier does not comply C99 standard and lacks `stdint.h` header file.
+Nevertheless, if you want to try using Visual Studio 2008, obtain `stdint.h` and use `mexopencv.make` to compile the package.
+Visual Studio 2008 or earlier does not comply with C99 standard and lacks `stdint.h` header file.
 Luckily, the header file is available on the Web.
 For example, http://msinttypes.googlecode.com/svn/trunk/stdint.h

 Place this file under `include` directory in the mexopencv package.